 A strengths based approach based on the international Clubhouse model in which people with mental illness are involved in running a program that meets their recreational, social, and vocational needs.
 Both clients and staff are referred to as ‘members’ and work together in the daily running of the clubhouse.
 The emphasis is placed on developing work skills and job opportunities for the members, including both transitional and supportive employment programs.

 Supported Housing Services provides increased wrap around services and supports along with housing to individuals who need this level of care to live successfully in the community.
 Varying levels of supervision are provided in the different housing options with an overall goal to help individuals to develop skills to live as independently as possible.
 Call (801) 373-7443 for more information.

 Intensive Residential Treatment (IRT)

 Intensive Residential Treatment (IRT) offers adult residential care and treatment to help individuals with chronic mental illnesses by providing resources, services, and opportunities as an alternative to hospitalization.
 An array of services are provided, including: assessment, individual therapy, assistance and development of daily living skills, case management, and medication management.
 Nursing staff are available around the clock and prescribers are available on-site weekly and on-call 24 hours a day.
+Call (801) 852-3320 for more information.
 Meet some of our IRT staff.